lindongfa/lindongfa/README.md

 ## Bio

 Hi I'm Dongfa Lin from Jilin University.
 A Master student majoring in Biochemistry and Molecular Biology.
-My mail is lindf21@mails.jlu.edu.cn.
+My e-mail is lindf21@mails.jlu.edu.cn.
 Feel free to contact.